dgwalters-1974/portfolio/README.md

   <img align="left" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/scikitlearn/scikitlearn-original.svg"/>
 <br />
 <br />
-Classification algorithms were trained on the tennis dataset and the results compared.
-We found that...
+A variety of classification algorithms were trained on a tennis dataset and the results compared.
 This repo started life as a university project written in R but has undergone several iterations and the version posted here has extended that work in Python with the creation of new features, more classification algorithms and ultimately more accurate results.